-• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with member councils to present progress reports and invite continuous feedback. arc21 provide a monthly bulletin to Chief Executives, publish and widely distribute a magazine called Wasteline and hold annual presentations to the Chief Executives of member councils.
+• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with member councils to present progress reports and invite continuous feedback. arc21 provide a Member's bulletin to Chief Executives every month, and facilitate presentations to member councils as required.

-Performance reports are presented monthly to the senior officers and elected members from member councils.
-These include performance in relation to arc21's key contracts and progress towards further infrastructure contracts which have not been let.
+Performance reports are presented monthly to the senior officers and elected Members from Participant councils.
+These include performance in relation to arc21's key contracts and progress towards further infrastructure contracts which have not been awarded.